Scotlands and Bushbury Hill

 Community assets and spaces

-In 2014, Wolverhampton City Council planned to close the community centre and adventure playground on the Scotlands estate.
-Working with Community Action and Training Services (CAATS) and local partners, the Scotlands and Bushbury Hill Big Local partnership created a business plan which outlined how the centre could be transformed into a self-sustaining social enterprise, hosting services needed by residents.
-They established Big Local Venture Limited, a community benefit society, to manage the centre, and secured an asset transfer and a 25-year lease from the council.
+Working with Community Action and Training Services (CAATs) and other local organisations, the partnership created a business plan which outlined how the centre could be transformed into a self-sustaining social enterprise, hosting services needed by residents.
+They established Big Local Venture Ltd, a community benefit society, to manage the centre, and secured an asset transfer and a 25-year lease from the council.

 Working collaboratively